 The Audit Committee has implemented pre-approval policies and procedures related to the provision of audit and non-audit services by the independent auditor to ensure the services do not impair their independence.
 Under these procedures, the Audit Committee pre-approves both the type of services to be provided by the independent auditors and the estimated fees related to those services.
-During the pre -approval process, the Audit Committee considers the impact of the types of services and the related fees on the independence of the auditor.
+During the pre-approval process, the Audit Committee considers the impact of the types of services and the related fees on the independence of the auditor.
 Even if a service has received general pre-approval, if it involves a fee in excess of \$750,000 or relates to tax planning and advice, it requires a separate pre-approval of the full Audit Committee.
-The Audit Committee has delegated authority to the Chair of the Audit Committee to pre-approval decisions to the Audit Committee at its next scheduled meeting.
+The Audit Committee has delegated authority to the Chair of the Audit Committee to pre-approve certain engagements not requiring approval by the full Audit Committee.
+The Chair must report, for informational purposes, any pre-approval decisions to the Audit Committee at its next scheduled meeting.
 The services and fees must be deemed compatible with the maintenance of the auditor's independence, including compliance with SEC rules and regulations.
 Management reports the actual fees versus pre-approved amounts periodically throughout the year by category of service.